QuocVinhVKU/quocvinhvku.github.io/PrivacyPolicy.md

 Publisher: ZinhPixry

 Store Play: [https://play.google.com/store/apps/developer?id=Zinh+Pixry](https://play.google.com/store/apps/developer?id=Zinh+Pixry)
+Users can request data deletion by sending an email to dqvinh@zinhpixry.website

 ZinhPixry built the free game.
 This service is provided by ZinhPixry at no cost and is intended for use as is.